 Here’s a very simple card that I had a lot of fun making.
 Colouring is so relaxing!
 It is a response to just two challenges.
-The primary source of inspiration is the current Muse challenge.
+The primary source of inspiration is the current Muse challenge (Edit – this card was featured!)
 I was inspired by the positioning of the elements, the bold sentiment, and the pink flower with black outline.
 I also decided to enter this to Double D Challenges polka dot challenge.

 Originally I was planning on having the polka dot part of the challenge be a decoration of sorts on the flower’s petals.
 Then I realised that I really don’t have any abstract flowers, and I wasn’t certain how it would look on the flower I decided to use.
 (Incidentally, it’s from Altenew’s Wild Hibiscus set.)
 I was mulling over the issue whilst I looked for some white card stock for my main panel.
 I found a snippet that was just too narrow for the cardbase, and that basically solved my problem for me.
 I decided that rather than finding a larger piece of card, I would just add a strip of patterned paper down the side to fill the gap.
 Add I just so happened to have a piece of polka dot paper that would work!

 With that solved I went on to do my stamping and colouring.
 I used my MISTI to work out the positioning of the flower and the sentiment, the latter being from Altenew’s Super Script.
 I inked them up with Tuxedo Black Memento ink and stamped.
 I reinked and restamped the sentiment a couple of times to get a nice crisp impression.